How to Measure Screw Thread Pitch

 Measuring Imperial Thread Pitch

 Imperial screw threads are measured in threads per inch, or TPI.
-As the name suggests, TPI is measured by counting the number of thread peaks along a 1 inch length.
-The TPI measurement is then often affixed to the diameter of the thread to form a common imperial thread size, e.g. ‘1/4-20’, which would denote a ¼ inch diameter, and 20 threads per inch.
-This measurement system can cause problems when measuring fasteners which are shorter than 1 inch in length.
+As the name suggests, TPI is measured by counting the number of thread peaks along a 1-inch length.
+The TPI measurement is then often affixed to the diameter of the thread to form a common imperial thread size, e.g. ‘1/4-20’, which would denote a ¼ inch diameter and 20 threads per inch.
+This measurement system can cause problems when measuring fasteners that are shorter than 1 inch in length.
 When measuring the TPI of shorter fasteners, a shorter length, such as ½ inch, is used – the number of threads in this section is then multiplied by the appropriate factor to find the hypothetical number of threads if the fastener was 1 inch in length.
 Imperial thread pitches are generally divided into one of two categories; UNC (Unified National Coarse) or UNF (Unified National Fine).
 The UNF version of a fastener will have finer, tighter threads than its UNC counterpart, and is slightly less common.
 Most imperial fastener diameters are available with the choice of either a UNC or UNF thread.
-UNEF (Unified National Extra Fine) is a rare variant which can also be specially manufactured on request.
+UNEF (Unified National Extra Fine) is a rare variant that can also be specially manufactured on request.

 Thread size and pitch can also be identified using a basic trial-and-error method of simply attempting to use a component of a known size with the unidentified product – if the two fit together with some (but not too much) resistance, they are likely the same size.
-This method is widely used, but is not recommended, as it relies on having properly-sized fasteners at hand, and can cause damage if performed repeatedly.
+This method is widely used but is not recommended, as it relies on having properly-sized fasteners at hand, and can cause damage if performed repeatedly.
 Additional problems such as cross-contamination of metric and imperial threads can further complicate this method.
 Specialist tooling is available for accurately and safely determining the correct thread size for a chosen application.
-A variety of thread gauges are available for many metric and imperial thread sizes, and can be used to identify both male and female thread types.
-Ring gauges can identify male threads such as screw or bolts, and plug gauges can identify female threads, such as those found in nuts or pre-tapped holes.
+A variety of thread gauges are available for many metric and imperial thread sizes and can be used to identify both male and female thread types.
+Ring gauges can identify male threads such as screws or bolts, and plug gauges can identify female threads, such as those found in nuts or pre-tapped holes.
 Thread gauges are available in ‘go’ and ‘no-go’ varieties – if the thread being measured fits the ‘go’ gauge, and does not fit the ‘no-go’ gauge, then the thread has been correctly identified.